impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

  - This explains why we see `RBENV_VERSION inside rbenv-exec: system` as the 2nd logline.
  - Because this value is defined, we don't enter the `if` block, and therefore we *don't* see the "inside 'if' block" logline.
  - Because of this, in turn, we don't set `RBENV_VERSION` equal to the output of `rbenv-version-file-read`, which would have set `RBENV_VERSION` equal to 2.7.5.
 Instead, we leave its value as "system".
- - Because its value is still "system" by the time it reaches [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L44), we never prepend `PATH` with `RBENV_BIN_PATH` (i.e. the RBENV-specific path to the user's requested command).
+ - Because its value is still "system" by the time it reaches [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L44){:target="_blank" rel="noopener"}, we never prepend `PATH` with `RBENV_BIN_PATH` (i.e. the RBENV-specific path to the user's requested command).
 In our case, remember, that requested command is "ruby".
  - Because `PATH` never gets prepended with the RBENV-specific path to the user's command, we use the default system path to that command.
 In our case, that default system path to "ruby" is `/usr/bin/ruby`.
  - The version of Ruby in `/usr/bin/ruby` is (on my machine) 2.6.8, so that's what gets printed to the screen.

 When running the `ruby -e` version:

  - The `ruby` that we're running in `ruby -e` is the RBENV shim file for "ruby".
 Therefore we're *actually* running `rbenv exec ruby -e`.
- - Inside `rbenv exec`, we eventually reach [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L24) and call `RBENV_VERSION="$(rbenv-version-name)"`.
+ - Inside `rbenv exec`, we eventually reach [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L24){:target="_blank" rel="noopener"} and call `RBENV_VERSION="$(rbenv-version-name)"`.
- - `rbenv-version-name`, in turn, reaches [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L6), which detects that no value has been set for `RBENV_VERSION` up til now, so it enters the `if` block and reads the contents of the RBENV version file that it finds.
+ - `rbenv-version-name`, in turn, reaches [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L6){:target="_blank" rel="noopener"}, which detects that no value has been set for `RBENV_VERSION` up til now, so it enters the `if` block and reads the contents of the RBENV version file that it finds.

 OK, I think we can safely say that this is the correct explanation of the difference in behavior between the `perl` and `ruby` commands, as well as the reason why the two commands end up with different versions of RBENV.

 But I don't understand this problem as well as I feel like I need to.
 Reading up on the evolution of the problem from start to finish would improve my understanding of what happened when, and more importantly, why:

  - Many programs which execute Ruby commands do so using the "-S' flag, because this allows those programs to work on machines which don't support shebangs.
- - [Originally](https://github.com/rbenv/rbenv/blob/2fa743206067034aa5a68d7d730b6cbbb3db8124/libexec/rbenv), the only other places where `PATH` was being modified were [here](https://github.com/rbenv/rbenv/blob/2fa743206067034aa5a68d7d730b6cbbb3db8124/libexec/rbenv-init#L55) and [here](https://github.com/rbenv/rbenv/blob/2fa743206067034aa5a68d7d730b6cbbb3db8124/libexec/rbenv#L18).
+ - [Originally](https://github.com/rbenv/rbenv/blob/2fa743206067034aa5a68d7d730b6cbbb3db8124/libexec/rbenv){:target="_blank" rel="noopener"}, the only other places where `PATH` was being modified were [here](https://github.com/rbenv/rbenv/blob/2fa743206067034aa5a68d7d730b6cbbb3db8124/libexec/rbenv-init#L55){:target="_blank" rel="noopener"} and [here](https://github.com/rbenv/rbenv/blob/2fa743206067034aa5a68d7d730b6cbbb3db8124/libexec/rbenv#L18){:target="_blank" rel="noopener"}.
     - The 1st prepending adds the shims directory to PATH, inside `rbenv-init`.
     - The 2nd prepending adds `libexec/` to `PATH` (i.e. the place where all the RBENV command files live).
  - This caused RBENV to be incompatible with "-S", because _____.
- - [This PR](https://github.com/rbenv/rbenv/issues/14) was merged by Sam Stephenson, the original author of RBENV.
+ - [This PR](https://github.com/rbenv/rbenv/issues/14){:target="_blank" rel="noopener"} was merged by Sam Stephenson, the original author of RBENV.
 The goal was to make RBENV compatible with the aforementioned "-S" flag.
  - The proposed solution was to prepend `RBENV_BIN_PATH` (i.e. `/Users/myusername/.rbenv/versions/2.7.5/bin` for the `ruby` command) to the beginning of `PATH`, but only when an RBENV command was invoked.
     - In other words, the value of `RBENV_BIN_PATH` for the `perl` command is `/usr/bin`, but since `RBENV_VERSION` is "system" when `perl` is the command, `/usr/bin` would never have been prepended to `PATH`.
 A bit of context: